zicht/solr-bundle/docs/README.md

 This bundle comes with an light http client (with no hard dependencies) what is build around the [PSR-7](https://www.php-fig.org/psr/psr-7) and uses the [fsockopen](http://php.net/manual/en/function.fsockopen.php) as transport layer but you could easily create handlers for curl etc.

-At the moment there is no client/request-factory psr so whe using the [Zicht\Http\ClientInterface](../src/Zicht/Http/ClientInterface.php) and that is for now an hard dependency in the solr bundle and should be easly bridged to for example to guzzle.
+Wwe are using the [Zicht\Http\ClientInterface](../src/Zicht/Http/ClientInterface.php) and that is for now an hard dependency in the solr bundle and should be easly bridged to for example to guzzle.

 ## Annotations